dsasmblr/game-hacking/README.md

 [Hooking LuaJIT](https://nickcano.com/hooking-luajit/) | A blog post demonstrating how hooking into a game's scripting engine (in this case, LuaJIT) can expedite the reversing process and enable side-loading of custom scripts.
 [Reversing LoL Client w/ Custom API Monitor Definitions](https://nickcano.com/reversing-league-of-legends-client/) | This quick blog post shows how [custom rules](https://github.com/nickcano/LibCEF-API-Monitor-Definitions/blob/master/LibCEF.xml) for [API Monitor](http://www.rohitab.com/apimonitor) can be utilized to aid in the reversing process.
 [Reverse Engineering Animal Crossing's Developer Mode](https://jamchamb.github.io/2018/06/09/animal-crossing-developer-mode.html) | A blog post that documents the process of using a disassembler and debugger to find and reverse engineer developer debug features that were left in Animal Crossing for the GameCube.
+[Reverse Engineering the Rendering of The Witcher 3](http://astralcode.blogspot.com/2017/09/reverse-engineering-rendering-of.html) | A multipart series of blog posts exploring various rendering methods used in The Witcher 3, and reversing them to modify shader bytecode.
+[GTA V - Graphics Study](http://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/) | A 3-part deep dive into graphics techniques used in GTA V. Also see his studies of [DOOM (2016)](http://www.adriancourreges.com/blog/2016/09/09/doom-2016-graphics-study/) and [Metal Gear Solid V](http://www.adriancourreges.com/blog/2017/12/15/mgs-v-graphics-study/).
+[Fixing a Direct3D9 bug in Far Cry](https://cookieplmonster.github.io/2018/07/07/farcry-d3d9-bug/) | A journey into the discovery and remedy of a pervasive bug related to broken water reflections on any Windows OS newer than XP, in the original Far Cry.
+[Fixing a Bug in an 18 Year Old Shockwave Game](https://mattbruv.github.io/ccsr-bugfix/) | A journey into finding and patching one byte to fix a nagging bug in an old Shockwave game.
+[Game Hacking: Hammerwatch Invincibility](http://www.somersetrecon.com/blog/2018/7/25/game-hacking-hammerwatch-invincibility) | A case study using dnSpy to hack a Mono-based game.
+[Riot's Approach to Anti-Cheat](https://engineering.riotgames.com/news/riots-approach-anti-cheat) | A high-level glimpse into some of the ways Riot approaches anti-cheat.

 ### Interesting/Educational Forum Discussions